 Clinton's youth outreach

-The exit polls showed a number of trouble spots for Clinton's campaign.
+showed a number of trouble spots for Clinton's campaign.
 She lost women.
 Democratic voters almost unanimously identified Sanders as more trustworthy and in touch with their problems.
 And she was beaten in every age group except those over 65.

 Perhaps the most glaring problem Clinton faces is with young voters.
 By a 5-to-1 margin, they supported Sanders in New Hampshire.